ryanzhou7/typescript/README.md

 <br/>

-### Union and Intersection Types
+## Union and Intersection Types

-- type guards: expressions, which when used with control flow statement, allow us to have a more specific type for a particular value
+- **Type guards**: expressions, which when used with control flow statement, allow us to have a more specific type for a particular value

 ```ts
 const e: Error | string = '';